EU-Turkey border getting back to normal, for now

 "At this stage, I would say that there has not been a change of policy regarding the migration issue," a Turkish spokesman said on Monday.

-The Greek border crisis was the top story in European media until the coronavirus outbreak hijacked the agenda.
+The Greek border crisis was the top story in European media until the coronavirus pandemic turned the world on its head.

-But the pandemic turned things on their head and Turkey, this weekend, closed its borders to nationals from nine EU states (though not Greece), as a containment measure.

-Asked if the outbreak had changed Turkey's thoughts on migration, the Turkish spokesman said: "We all live in catastrophic days due to the coronavirus".
+Asked if the virus outbreak had changed Turkey's thoughts on migration, the Turkish spokesman said: "We all live in catastrophic days due to the coronavirus".

 But whatever Turkish president Recep Tayyip Erdoğan might be thinking, the virus has had an impact on the situation.

+Turkey, this weekend, closed its borders to nationals from nine EU states (though not Greece), as a containment measure.

-The Greek foreign ministry said it had no new figures on border crossings because its government was overwhelmed with health issues.
+The Greek foreign ministry said it had no new figures on border crossings because its government was overwhelmed by the health emergency.

 "We cannot give any official comment because the whole government is dealing with the coronavirus," a Greek diplomat said.